aexeagmbh/www.clunc.eu/pelican/content/clunc.md

 ### What's new?

-This time, a software hackathon will take playe at clunc.
+This time, a software hackathon will take place at clunc.
 Within 30 hours, a software-based solution for a computational linguistics challenge is to be developed.
 A Jury is going to decide, who will win the 1.000 € prize money.
 The team of the second most promising solution can look forward to 500€.

 <table>